Review: Black Diamond StormLine Stretch Rain Gear

 Stretch

-The Stormline range’s major selling point is the fact the it stretches.
-That’s right, water-resistant fabric that stretches… This allows for a more fitted garment and more freedom of movement at the same time.
-Modern textile engineering – it’s a wonderful thing!
+The Stormline range’s major selling point is the fact that it stretches.
+That’s right — water-resistant fabric that stretches!
+This allows for a more fitted garment and more freedom of movement at the same time.
+Modern textile engineering — it’s a wonderful thing.

-The stretch is most noticeable in the rain pants that have a much more fitted cut than usual, with slightly pre-articulated knees.
-No more poofy “Oros Man” style while walking in the rain – these rain pants are so slick you could wear them to a party… maybe.
+The stretch is most noticeable in the rain pants, which have a much more fitted cut than usual, with slightly pre-articulated knees.
+No more poofy “Oros Man” style while walking in the rain — these rain pants are so slick you could wear them to a party… maybe.

 Image credit: Black Diamond